 Cold Plunge Pools and Ice Baths

 After enjoying the hot tub, many bathers will quickly cool themselves down by getting into a cold plunge pool or ice bath that is around 44-54 degrees Fahrenheit.
 (It's so popular, we've built an entire cold plunge guide.)
 What the heat does to encourage blood flow all throughout the body, the cold water immersion does to restrict circulation so it goes directly to the internal organs and reduces inflammation.
-These cold plunge pools and ice baths are popularly used in tandem with hot tubs or saunas for the ultimate therapy pool experience.
+These cold plunge pools and ice baths are popularly used in tandem with a hot tub or barrel sauna for the ultimate therapy pool experience.
 Cold plunge pools require either a whole bunch of bagged ice, or a programmable thermostat and electric chiller to keep the temperature cold enough.
 For reference, Pacific Northwest-based Redwood Outdoors offers a range of well-designed cold plunge pools at different price points.

 8 of the Best Wood Fired Hot Tub Makers Available in North America